Did you know that you can apply a drop-shadow to PNG images? This drop shadow will follow the outline of the image!

 Tailwind CSS Box Shadow effect

 Alternatively, you might have seen or heard about the box-shadow effect.
-This effect will not wrap around the edges of your PNG, but instead, use the box it is in.
+This effect will not wrap around the edges of your PNG; instead, use the box it is in.

-I've also made this CodePen example to see the difference between the options.
+I've also made this CodePen example to see the options' differences.